 - Student whose EFC seemed to make them eligible for MSG, did not receive MSG. - Institution certified a SELF at grade level five even though the student was in a four-year program.
 Grade level five to be used only if the program itself is a five-year program. - Institution unilaterally did not release a SELF disbursement to a student because the student did not need the loan to cover costs.
 Institution cancelled the disbursement.
 Institution must have written permission from the student to change a SELF unless total aid exceeds COA. - Refund calculation errors resulting in either a return of too much or too little to the SELF servicer. - The loan period, COA, and EFA do not match to the numbers in effect at the time the institution certified a SELF Loan.
 This resulted in overawards, underawards, and/or other issues. - Institution certified a SELF Loan for a student without an ISIR and who had never filed a FAFSA while enrolled at that institution.
 Violation of Maximum Effort Test. - Institution did not properly identify the type/length of a student's academic program and certified a SELF Loan for more than the annual maximum amount associated with the academic program.
-Occurs primarily at institutions that offer multiple types of programs: certificates, associate degree, bachelor degree, graduate degree, etc. - Institution certified a SELF Loan for a student using a lower grade level than actual resulting in a student not being advised of the correct maximum eligibility.
+Occurs primarily at institutions that offer multiple types of programs: certificates, associate degree, bachelor degree, graduate degree, etc. At clock-hour institutions, the issue is the length of the program versus the maximum SELF amount.
+Programs of less than 900 hours and that are scheduled to be completed in less than eight to nine months may only receive a maximum SELF of \$3,500 with a \$7,500 aggregate maximum to allow for taking multiple short-term programs.
+Clock-hour programs of at least 900 hours that are scheduled to take more than eight to nine months of full-time attendance may receive an annual SELF amount up to \$10,000 based on COA, etc. - Institution certified a SELF Loan for a student using a lower grade level than actual resulting in a student not being advised of the correct maximum eligibility. - Institution disbursed subsequent loan disbursement prior to student completing the clock hours of their previous payment period.